-The civilizational preoccupation with Islam has led national populists not only to (selectively) embrace secularism but also to (selectively) adopt liberal positions - or at least

-$[\]frac{46}{https://www.theguardian.com/world/2015/oct/13/pork-school-dinners-france-secularism-children-religious-intolerance}$ liberal rhetoric - on several issues.
-In striking contrast to the Christianist populisms of Hungary and Poland, the populist parties of northern and western Europe have broken with older antisemitic discourses and underscored their philosemitism.
-49 They have made a substantial effort to represent themselves as committed to gender equality and women's rights.
+The civilizational preoccupation with Islam has led national populists not only to (selectively) embrace secularism but also to (selectively) adopt liberal positions - or at least liberal rhetoric - on several issues.
+In striking contrast to the Christianist populisms of Hungary and Poland, the populist parties of Northern and Western Europe have broken with older anti-semitic discourses and underscored their philosemitism.
+48 They have made a substantial effort to represent themselves as committed to gender equality and women's rights.
 They have underscored - albeit more tentatively - their support for at least some forms of gay rights.
 And they have presented themselves as champions of freedom of speech.
-They have done so to varying degrees and in varying ways in specific national contexts; and the rhetorical overtures toward liberal positions stand in more or less strong tension with more conservative rhetorical stances and policy positions.
+They have done so to varying degrees and in varying ways in specific national contexts; and the rhetorical overtures towards liberal positions stand in more or less strong tension with more conservative rhetorical stances and policy positions.
 Yet fragmentary though it is, this repositioning is a striking phenomenon that unsettles conventional analytical rubrics such as "radical right" and "extreme right" (Akkerman 2005; Göle 2011).